 Many people consider comments to be an important metric of engagement.
 Others have contested this assumption, arguing most conversations don’t happen onsite.
 Rather, those discussions take place on social media channels.
 Regardless, get a handle on engagement by counting reactions and interactions with your content, whether comments or social media discussions.

 Lead metrics help you track and measure middle-of-the-funnel activities in a way that enables you to attribute leads in your marketing automation system to specific pieces of content.

 Founder/CTO, HubSpot @dharmesh

 A campaign is an object in Salesforce that stripes across Lead objects, Contact objects, and Opportunity objects.
 First, for each piece of content, you create a campaign in Salesforce.
-Then, when a particular marketing event occurs (for example opening a newsletter, reading a blog post, or downloading an asset), you can then have your marketing automation system associate the record of the lead with a campaign representing the activity performed.
+Then, when a particular marketing event occurs (e.g. opening a newsletter, reading an article, or downloading an asset), your marketing automation system can associate the record of the lead with a campaign representing the activity performed.